-The simple solution is to stop trying to over-stuff the bird, and double your stuffing recipe – with whatever won’t fit in the chest cavity going into a casserole dish.
-Bake with the bird for a side dish of extra dressing.
-You know it won’t go to waste!
+Double up your stuffing recipe – whatever won’t fit in the chest cavity can be placed in a casserole dish.
+Bake along with the bird for a side dish of extra dressing.

-14. Let Your Bird Rest Before Carving
+15. Rest Your Bird Before Carving

 Family and friends can help themselves, and precious fridge space is reserved for the food.